 It has an inspired name

-Originally, the city's name was White Horse, later modified to Whitehorse.
+Originally, the city's name was White Horse and later slightly modified to Whitehorse.

 The Yukon River has a large presence